-• Set the property build-systemapps.dropins.dir to a folder which contains System Applications (.wpk files).

-• Add a new dependency for each System Application with the configuration systemapp->application:
+- Set the property build-systemapps.dropins.dir to a folder which contains System Applications (.wpk files). - Add a new dependency for each System Application with the configuration systemapp->application:

 All System Applications are also included to the Virtual Device.
-If a System Application must only be linked to the Firmware, declare the dependency with the configuration systemapp-fw instead of <a href="mailto:sy
+If a System Application must only be linked to the Firmware, declare the dependency with the configuration systemapp-fw instead of systemapp: